-Tesla wants to raise $3 billion
+Cash-strapped Tesla wants to raise $3 billion

-Tesla Inc. plans to raise about US$2 billion (NZ$3 billion) through debt and stock offerings, after Elon Musk overestimated the ability of the Model 3 sedan to generate enough cash for the company to be self-sustaining.
+Tesla plans to raise about US$2 billion (NZ$3 billion) through debt and stock offerings, after Elon Musk overestimated the ability of the Model 3 sedan to generate enough cash for the company to be self-sustaining.

 The electric-car maker filed Thursday to sell US$1.35 billion in notes and about $650 million in shares.
 Tesla stock, which had plunged 30 per cent this year, rallied 4.1 per cent to $243.61 at 9:39 am in New York, and its bonds advanced.